-When you plan for retirement,you are considering how you will support yourself without the income and benefits of a job.
-This includes where you will live and how your healthcare and long term care needs will be met.
-You should consider how close you would like to be from family and friends,if you will need to downsize or alter your living arrangements, and how you will spend the time that you would have previously devoted to working.Will you travel more?
+When planning for retirement,you are determining how you will support yourself without the income of your job.
+This will include where you will live, and how your healthcare and other needs will be met.
+Consider how close you would like to be to family,if you will need to downsize or alter your living arrangements, and how you will spend the free time that retirement affords.Will you travel more?
 Volunteer?
 Start new hobbies?
 Thinking about these things now makes the transition much smoother.

 Retirement planning is easy with a qualified financial advisor who can develop the most comprehensive, customized plan.
-We work with a team of professionals to assist in structuring your estate plan so that everything works together beautifully, but only an attorney can finalize a legally binding trust to avoid probate.We have a network of highly qualified,outstanding local attorneys ready to assist.
+We work with a team of professionals to assist in structuring your estate plan so that everything works together beautifully, but only an attorney can finalize a legally binding trust.We have a network of highly qualified,outstanding local attorneys ready to help.